2012 Summer Olympics marketing: Corporate sponsorship

-The London Organising Committee of the Olympic and Paralympic Games (LOCOG) and the IOC (IOC) had agreed sponsorship deals with companies (see table).
+The London Organising Committee of the Olympic and Paralympic Games (LOCOG) and the International Olympic Committee (IOC) had agreed sponsorship deals with companies (see table).
 The sponsors were assigned into one of four categories; worldwide, tier one, tier two and tier three.
 The companies cumulatively provided £1.4bn of funding, allocated evenly between the IOC and LOCOG.

 Other sources estimated that sponsors provided about $957 million, rest estimated at ~ $3.9 billion would be provided by selling TV transmission rights(for the 4 years provided period).
 The total data for each company is not official presented, however with the sponsorship of companies not associated with the "health food" made the questions about it, and probably raised the part for contract renew.